aruzdh/typst-template/README.md

 A template structured for course notes, organized by lectures or days, and grouped into weeks.
 This is perfect for students or educators.
 It features:

-- `template.typ`: The main document setup file.
+- `template-by-lectures.typ`: The main document setup file.
 - `lib.typ`: The same powerful library as the "By Chapters" template, providing extensive customization.
 - `weeks/`: A directory to group your notes by week.
 - `days/`: A directory for individual lecture or day notes.